 Action 2.2.2.
-Improve pharmacy policies and practices at each institution
+By June 2009, improve pharmacy policies and practices at each institution and complete the rollout of the GuardianRx system

 Working closely with Maxor, the Receiver has taken a number of quick steps to improve the operations of institution-based pharmacies.
 The Receiver will continue these systemwide program improvements.